When there is a permanent mark in our story

-The word “trauma is commonly used for tragic events and situations; however, also minor events may trigger a traumatic response, if people have been fearing for their own’s or other people’s safety, or if they have been through several humiliations over the time.
+The word “trauma is commonly used for tragic events and situations; however, also minor events may trigger a traumatic response, when we have been fearing for our own’s or other people’s safety, or we have been through several humiliations over the time.
 The COVID-19 pandemic is a (collective) traumatic experience indeed, since we are all fearing for our health or the health of our beloved ones, and we are living on an alert mode.